Susan Wicklund

 Susan Wicklund (born 1954) is an American physician.
-Until her retirement, Dr Wicklund was the sole provider of abortions in some areas of the midwestern United States and was a prominent target of violence and harassment from opponents of abortion rights.
+Until her retirement, Wicklund was the sole provider of abortions in some areas of the midwestern United States and was a prominent target of violence and harassment from opponents of abortion rights.

 Early life and education

 Wicklund grew up in rural Wisconsin.
 After graduating high school, she worked low-wage part-time jobs and earned community college credits while receiving welfare and food stamps.
 When she became pregnant, she had an abortion in 1976, three years after the procedure became legal: Wicklund says that the poor treatment she received inspired her to make sure that other women would have better and more respectful reproductive health care.
 She trained as a midwife, having becoming interested in midwifery while pregnant with her daughter Sonja whose birth was supervised by a midwife.
 An acquaintance who learned of Wicklund's desire to improve women's reproductive health care recommended that she become a physician.
 Finishing college, Wicklund went on to medical school, and as part of her training, she learned to perform abortions.